n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 [Mailchimp](https://mailchimp.com/) is an integrated marketing platform that allows business owners to automate their email campaigns and track user engagement.

 ::: tip 🔑 Credentials
-The instructions for authenticating with Mailchimp are [here](../../../credentials/Mailchimp/README.md).
+You can find authentication information for this node [here](../../../credentials/Mailchimp/README.md).
 :::

 ## Basic Operations